Dynamsoft/mrz-scanner-mobile/ios/src/README.md

    - Drag the `DynamsoftMRZScannerBundle.xcodeproj` into your Xcode project.

 3. **Verify Dependencies**
-   - Verify that the necessary libraries and frameworks (e.g., `DynamsoftCore`, `DynamsoftCaptureVisionRouter`, etc.) are linked in your Xcode project's settings.
+   - Verify that the necessary libraries and frameworks (e.g., `DynamsoftCaptureVisionBundle`, etc.) are linked in your Xcode project's settings.